Ling1304/SRCNN-Implementation/README.md

 | **PSNR (dB)**           | 29.914         | 31.029         |

 - **Dataset**:
-  - **Train**:
+  - **Training Data**:
-    The 'T91' dataset, which consists of 91 images, was cropped into 2 sets of 21,000 sub-images with a sub-image size of 33 and a stride of 14:
+    The 'T91' dataset, containing 91 images, was processed into two sets of 21,000 sub-images each.
+Each sub-image has a size of 33x33 with a stride of 14:
-    - **Set 1 (high resolution)**: 21,000 original sub-images
+    - **High-Resolution (HR) Set**: 21,000 center-cropped original sub-images.
-    - **Set 2 (low resolution)**: 21,000 low-resolution sub-images (created by applying Gaussian blur and rescaling)
+    - **Low-Resolution (LR) Set**: 21,000 low-resolution sub-images created by applying Gaussian blur and downscaling.

-  - **Validation**:
+  - **Validation Data**:
-    The 'Set5' and 'Set14' datasets, which contain a total of 19 images:
+    The 'Set5' and 'Set14' datasets were used for validation, consisting of two sets of 19 images each:
-    - 19 low-resolution images
+    - **High-Resolution (HR) Set**: 19 center-cropped high-resolution images.
-    - 19 corresponding high-resolution images
+    - **Low-Resolution (LR) Set**: 19 low-resolution images.

-    - **Note**: These images were not cropped for training
+  **Note**: Center cropping was applied due to no padding in the model, which results in smaller output images.

 - **Model Layers (Patch Extraction and Representation )**:
   - **Layer 1**:
     - Input Channels: 1